 ASSUME P PROVE Qcan be broken into the proof of the

-Often, a proof obligation must be transformed into an equivalent one in order to be decomposed
+Often, a proof obligation must be transformed into a different one in order to be decomposed into simpler

 PROVE formula of an

-obligation or the entire obligation, if it is a single formula.)
+obligation or the entire obligation, if it is a single formula.
+For a

 Pand the goal

-\A x \in S : Pis equivalent to the assumption
+\A x \in S : Pis transformed to the assumption

 NEW x \in Sand the goal